Adldap2/Adldap2/docs/CONNECTION-MANAGER.md

 }
 ```

-When authenticating a user, if re-binding as your configured administrator fails, a `BindException` will be thrown:
+When authenticating a user, if re-binding as your configured administrator fails
+(which should realistically never occur), a `BindException` will be thrown:

 ```php
 $manager = $ad->connect();